ferrilab/bitvec/doc/Bit Patterns.md

   the type remembers how to find the correctly aligned pointer.
 - the lowest 3 bits of the length counter for selecting the bit under the head pointer
-- the *next* log<sub>2</sub>(bit size) bits of the length counter index the first *dead* bit *after* the slice ends.
+- the rest of the length field count how many live bits the span contains
-- the remaining high bits index the final *storage fundamental* of the slice, counting from the correctly aligned address in the pointer.

 ## Value Patterns